At least not from a hockey standpoint.

 It’s getting serious, I tell you.

-Well, as serious as it gets among the Leaf faithful.
+Well, as serious as it gets for the owners of these perennial financial overachievers.

-No GTA-born adult Leaf fan is going to boycott his beleaguered squad.
+After all, no GTA-born adult Leaf fan is going to really boycott his beleaguered squad.
+It’s all blowing smoke.
 I mean, they’re the only ticket in town…

 Actually, come to think of it, that’s the case for most adults as well.